 Lease Extension Calculator

-The current priority, when assessing the short lease value, is evidence of similar flats usually in the same block or estate.
-This requires extensive local knowledge beyond the scope of this national calculator.
-Where there is no clear evidence of short lease sale transactions, a graph approach is likely to be adopted but should produce similar results to this estimate.
+- The current priority, when assessing the short lease value, is evidence of similar flats usually in the same block or estate.
+Where reliable comparable sales of similar short leases can be found, that will be a better indicator and this requires extensive local knowledge beyond the scope of this national calculator.
+Where there is no clear evidence of short lease sale transactions, a graph approach is likely to be adopted.

 I have read and understood the above disclaimer.